 djefferson@fjcgtownhorry.org

-Georgetown Shelter Services Staff – Makayla McLellan
+Georgetown Shelter Services Staff – Makayla McClellan

 mmcclellan@fjcgtownhorry.org